hikkaneet/segmentation-demo/README.md

 Photo-segmentation in Jupyter Notebook

 ## Project Description
 This project implements lung segmentation on chest X-ray images using a U-Net neural network architecture.
 The model is trained on the COVID-19 Radiography Database dataset.
+The project is prepared to run in Google Colab or Kaggle.

 ## Key Features
 - Loading and preprocessing X-ray images